haftomdesbele/evaluation-time-policy-switching-for-offline-rl-authors-replicated-/README.md

 - notes.txt provides additional information on modifying libraries to make packages compatible

+- we also provide necessary mujoco files, move these to your home directory and rename directory `mujoco` to `.mujoco`

 ## Running code

 To run code, execute `python main.py`